NORTH AMERICAN BOXING FEDERATION BY-LAWS

 (c) Mexico; and

-who is not an active professional boxing promoter, boxer, trainer, agent or manager.
+is not an active professional boxing promoter, boxer, trainer, agent manager or promoter.

-4. ASSOCIATE MEMBERS - Associate members shall include any other persons who have an interest in the development of boxing, said individuals to include, but not be limited to, writers, media representatives, and publishers, as well as any other U.S. persons who are not disqualified from being a member of the NABF by the Professional Boxing Safety Act of 1996 as amended by the Muhammad Ali Boxing Reform Act, or any other state or federal regulatory provision.
+4. ASSOCIATE MEMBERS - Associate members shall include any other persons who have an interest in the development of boxing, said individuals shall include, but are not limited to, promoters, boxers, trainers, agents, manager, writers, media representatives, and publishers, as well as any other U.S. persons who are not disqualified from being a member of the NABF by the Professional Boxing Safety Act of 1996 as amended by the Muhammad Ali Boxing Reform Act, or any other state or federal regulatory provision.

 5. DEFINITION - For purposes of this Article, the word “reside” or “resides” shall be defined as the member’s permanent residence.

-6. MEMBERSHIP APPLICATIONS - To be admitted to the NABF as a member, a written application shall be submitted at the time and in the manner specified by the nomination and membership committee, together with annual dues.
+6. MEMBERSHIP APPLICATIONS - To be admitted to the NABF as a member, a written application shall be submitted at the time and in the manner specified for review and evaluation for admission by the membership committee, together with annual dues.
+The Membership Chair shall submit recommendation to the Executive Committee for approval.

 7. ANNUAL DUES - Annual dues for members shall be in an amount to be determined from time to time by the Executive Committee.